Onboarding A New TMC

 - Legal entity structure – Have a thorough understanding of your legal entity structure and explain it clearly to your TMC; by over-simplifying a complex structure you run the risk of an end-solution that isn’t fit for purpose.

 By having these building blocks in place and helping your new TMC get a holistic view of your booking ecosystem, they can start developing solutions that meet your business’ travel needs and success goals.

 Removing the pain of change with FCM

-At FCM, we take a flexible, scalable and customizable approach to change management that’s designed to meet your business’ unique needs.
+At FCM, we take a flexible, scalable and customisable approach to change management that’s designed to meet your business’ unique needs.
 Our framework is built on driving outcomes rather than following rigid processes.

-From analyzing your stakeholder engagement needs, to tracking and measuring adoption criteria, we combine globally recognized methodology with best practice communication and messaging components to create a compelling, exciting path of change for your organization.
-But don’t take our word for it – discover how we collaborated with Toyota to streamline processes, ensure a better traveller experience and deliver “Travel Re-Imagined".
+From analysing your stakeholder engagement needs, to tracking and measuring adoption criteria, we combine globally recognised methodology with best practice communication and messaging components to create a compelling, exciting path of change for your organisation.
+But don’t take our word for it – discover how we collaborated with Toyota to streamline processes, ensure a better traveler experience and deliver “Travel Re-Imagined".